1Why Oral Appliances?

 9I hear the CPAP therapy is the best treatment for sleep apnea.
 Why should I look at oral appliances?

-CPAP is considered the "gold standard" for treating obstructive sleep apnea.
-It works!
+CPAP has been around a long time for treating obstructive sleep apnea.
+In many cases, it works well.
 However, with long term compliance rates hovering at about 25%, there are a lot of diagnosed patients who are left untreated.
 In addition to patients who simply refuse to wear CPAPs, the acceptable compliance rate for CPAP therapy is 4 hours per night, 5 night per week.
 That's a total of only 20 hours of sleep per week!
 Getting a good nights sleep is so important to our overall health and if you are only getting 20 hours of restful sleep per week, you are walking around exhausted.Many of Dr. Levy's patients have also had the surgery called UPPP which has limited usefulness with many patients.
 Long term success rates are just hovering at around 55% with many patients having relapses a year or two after surgery.Medical research has shown that oral appliance therapy is very effective for mild and moderate sleep apnea, and very helpful for CPAP intolerant patients who are considered severe cases.

 10I have seen snoring appliances on TV.
 Do they work?
 Why should I see a dentist if I can buy it on the internet?